MelodyNwaonusuru/Retail_Project/README.md

 5. Lead all commercial planning with Beauty and Fashion — these two categories should anchor promotional calendars, seasonal campaign briefs, inventory planning, and visual merchandising decisions; the data does not support continuing to over-invest in Electronics and Groceries from a marketing standpoint without first resolving the profitability gap
 6. Protect and grow Lagos and Kano as priority markets — while their high discount allocations deserve scrutiny, their commercial throughput makes them the backbone of the business; they should receive priority treatment in stock depth, delivery speed, customer experience quality, and localised campaign relevance
 7. Accelerate the online channel — a #20M gross profit gap over Store is not a marginal difference; the business should treat Online growth as a strategic priority, investing in checkout optimisation, delivery proposition improvement, digital acquisition, and UX enhancements that convert browsing into purchasing at a higher rate
-8. Address the Electronics and Groceries margin problem directly — both categories are moving high volumes with low profit return; options to explore include pricing architecture reviews, category bundle strategies, cost renegotiations with suppliers, and a deliberate reduction in discount depth to test whether demand is genuinely price-elastic or whether margin can be recovered without significant volume loss
+8. Address the Electronics and Groceries margin problem directly — both categories are moving high volumes with low profit return; options to explore include pricing architecture reviews, category bundle strategies, cost renegotiations with suppliers, and a deliberate reduction in discount depth to test whether demand is genuinely price-elastic or whether margin can be recovered without significant volume loss.

-90-Day Action Plan
-Priority	                                                           Action	                                    Expected Outcome
-1. Retention Launch or restructure a loyalty programme.
-Targeting returning customers with tiered rewards	    Increase repeat purchase frequency and defend #576M revenue base Pricing
-2. Protect the 0% discount band                          set minimum gross margin thresholds before any         Defend and improve gross profit margin across all categories promotion is approved.
-3. Marketing	Conduct a full channel audit               cut spend on activity with ROI below threshold         reallocate to high-converting formats.
-4. Improve blended Marketing ROI from current 55.71      Regional	Run a controlled reduction in paid marketing  monitor revenue impact	Free up budget and validate organic demand hypothesis baseline                                              spend in Ibadan over 6 weeks
-5. Category	Build the next seasonal campaign exclusively Measure category lift vs previous period               Drive volume in the two highest-margin categories around Beauty and Fashion.
-6. Online	Prioritise checkout flow improvements          Introduce a delivery incentive for first-time online   Narrow the gap between online traffic and conversion; grow online gross profit contribution orders
-7. Electronics & Groceries	Model the margin impact of  pilot in two regions before rolling out                 Recover margin in the two categories with the largest profitability gap a 5% discount reduction in both categories

 These recommendations are drawn directly from the data and are designed to be actionable within a short execution window.
 The 90-day focus is on quick wins that protect margin, improve channel efficiency, and double down on what the data has already confirmed is working.